Rekha718/crud/README.md

 Note: MySQL should be installed, and the database should be created.
 You can create the database using the following command:

 CREATE DATABASE user_registration_db;

+And also change user and password in databases in settings.py file of project DATABASES = {
+    'default': {
+        'ENGINE': 'django.db.backends.mysql',
+        'NAME': 'user_registration_db',
+        'USER': 'root',
+        'PASSWORD': 'rekha',  //password of your mysql
+        'HOST': 'localhost',
+        'PORT': '3306',
+    }
+}